sigp/lighthouse/book/src/api-lighthouse.md

 ```bash
 curl -X GET "http://localhost:5052/lighthouse/syncing" -H  "accept: application/json" | jq
 ```
-[comment]: <> (Returned only start slot and target slot when tested, no head slot and head root, hence the change.
-Feel free to correct if this is wrong)

 There are two possible outcomes, depending on whether the beacon node is syncing or synced.